DiemUyen/measure_startup_time/README.md

 ### Common metrics

-Common performance metrics are measured automatically, while other metrics are measured only upon you request.
+Common performance metrics are measured automatically, while others are only measured upon your request.

 ### Flutter metrics